 Closing costs are also more favorable with VA loans compared to other programs.
-Besides not requiring a down payment, the types of closing costs the veteran can pay is limited.
+Besides not requiring a down payment, the types of closing costs the veteran can pay are limited.
 Veterans are allowed to pay for an appraisal, credit report, title insurance, origination fee, recording and a survey where needed.
 This fee is also rolled into the final loan amount, just as with the FHA program.

 While not restricted to first-time buyers, when you consider the no down payment feature and restricted closing costs, this greatly reduces the amount of funds needed at settlement compared to other options.

 The VA loan program is only available to veterans of the armed forces, active-duty personnel with at least 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service and un-remarried surviving spouses of those who have died while serving or as a result of a service-related injury.
 This program is used to finance a primary residence only.
 VA loan limits are set to $4mil for qualified Vets.
 Please read more about VA mortgages here.

 The United States Department of Agriculture also has its own loan program referred to as the USDA home loan.
 This program was introduced to help those finance a property in rural or semi-rural areas, where conventional loans can be difficult to place in some instances due to the lack of recent sales of similar properties in the area.
 The USDA establishes where these properties may be located in order to be eligible for a USDA loan.

 Just like the VA program, the USDA loan is also a NO down payment, 100% loan, and comes with a government guarantee to the lender.
 Should the loan go into default, the lender is compensated for the loss.
 This compensation comes from two separate forms of mortgage insurance, an upfront premium rolled into the loan amount and an annual premium paid in monthly installments.
 USDA loans are available to all eligible home buyers, not just first-time buyers.